P-EBT Family Information

 I receive food assistance (including $0 benefit).
 Do I automatically qualify for P-EBT?

 Most children active on food assistance are automatically certified for free school meals, but they don’t automatically qualify for P-EBT benefits.
-P-EBT eligibility will depend on the school the child attends and their learning model.
+P-EBT eligibility will depend on the school the child attends and if they are actively enrolled on the last day of school.
 Please make sure your address is up to date with your school to receive benefits.

 Some families get a $0 food benefit amount and keep their case open for access to other resources.
 Families that receive $0 in food assistance are not automatically certified for free school meals and must apply for free or reduced-price meals by contacting their child’s school.